 - Demonstrate expertise in a defined area of advanced practice and develop and articulate a vision for nursing practice in a selected organization.

-Students complete the Master’s program in two years of FT students.
-Clarke’s MSN Family Nurse Practitioner program is limited to 20 students per cohort.
+Students complete the DNP program in three years of FT students.
+Clarke’s Family Nurse Practitioner program is limited to 20 students per cohort.
 Students will have one-on-one experience with Clarke University faculty and staff during their on-line and on-campus coursework.